🚫 Ad Blocker Detected

 Restore errors on managed targets.
 Azure reserves extension names; pg_cron is unavailable on most managed services; some superuser-only objects can’t be restored by an unprivileged role. --allow-restore-errors lets the migration proceed, but inspect the warnings — anything important needs to be applied manually.

-The streaming apply binds replicated values as text.
-This is how the project chose to ship custom column transforms aren’t part of the pipeline.
-If you need to transform data during migration (e.g., re-encrypt a column), do it before or after, not inline.
+Custom column transforms aren’t supported.
+The streaming apply binds replicated values as text and casts them server-side.
+If you need to transform data during migration (e.g. re-encrypt a column), do it before or after, not inline.

 Major-version differences.
-If source is PG14 and target is PG16, run pg_dump/pg_restore from the higher version’s binaries. pg_migrator inherits whatever’s on the PATH.
+If source is PG14 and target is PG16, run pg_dump/pg_restore from the higher version’s binaries. pg_dbmigrator inherits whatever’s on the PATH.

 When to Pick Offline vs. Online